luiscarlosgph/vitcifar10/README.md

 The idea of this repository is not to have a very flexible implementation, but one that can be used as a baseline for research with results on testing close to the state of the art.

-This module relies on [timm](https://github.com/rwightman/pytorch-image-models).
+This module relies on [timm](https://github.com/rwightman/pytorch-image-models), which is a Python package with many state-of-the-art models implemented and pretrained.

 Use within a Docker container